Consensys/UniversalToken/README.md

  - Once issued, the assets are mainly reserved for high-ticket investors.
  - Finally, those asset are not easily tradable, which strongly limits the secondary market possibilities.

-With dAuriel, we want to tokenize the capital market to tackle those pain points.
+With the Dauriel Network, we want to tokenize the capital market to tackle those pain points.
 In the new system, we imagine:
  - An asset issuance will be faster, simpler but also cheaper than today.
  - This reduction of costs will allow us to onboard smaller ticket investors.
  - Globally, the tokenization removes constraints for more liquid and frictionless asset transfers, while keeping a strong control over the market, thus liberating the secondary market.